AASani29/NutriAI/README.md

-# LocaNutri Smart
+# NutriAI

 ## Product Overview

 **Domain:** HealthTech (Nutrition & Diet Recommender)
 **Mission:** Democratizing personalized nutrition by bridging the gap between medical needs, local market prices, and household reality.

-LocaNutri Smart is an innovative mobile/web application designed specifically for the Bangladeshi context, where affordability, local market fluctuations, and environmental factors play crucial roles in daily nutrition decisions.
-Unlike generic diet apps, LocaNutri Smart integrates real-time local pricing, weather conditions, and household inventory to provide practical, affordable, and safe nutritional guidance.
+NutriAI is an innovative mobile/web application designed specifically for the Bangladeshi context, where affordability, local market fluctuations, and environmental factors play crucial roles in daily nutrition decisions.
+Unlike generic diet apps, NutriAI integrates real-time local pricing, weather conditions, and household inventory to provide practical, affordable, and safe nutritional guidance.

 ## Key Features

 ### 🛒 Feature 1: The "Smart Pantry" Context Engine
 A digital inventory of what the user currently owns (Rice, Oil, Lentils, Vegetables) stored in the app.

 **Why it matters:** Most diet apps suggest meals requiring new ingredients.
-LocaNutri Smart prioritizes food you already have.
+NutriAI prioritizes food you already have.
 This is the single biggest factor in making a diet affordable for low-to-middle-income families.

 **Key Capabilities:**
 - **Scan-to-Add:** Users can snap a photo of their grocery receipt or product barcodes to instantly add items to their pantry list.